◆ PERSONALITY COMPARISON

 Cognitive Function Stack

-The cognitive function stack reveals how each type thinks — not just what they prefer, but the mental processes driving their behavior.
+The cognitive functions stack reveals how each type thinks — not just what they prefer, but the mental processes driving behavior.
+Understanding these cognitive functions is key to seeing why ENTP and ISFP approach problems, creativity, and relationships differently.

 Dominant